FROM FAT TO FIT: Before And After Photos Of Athletes Who've Lost A Ton Of Weight

-We’ve all seen horror stories about athletes letting themselves go once they retire.

-But there are plenty of examples of the opposite — big-bone athletes who manage to get into tremendous shape.
+But there are also a handful of examples of the opposite — athletes who went from fat to fit.

-Over the next few slides we’ll look at retired athletes who slimmed down once their playing days ended and active athletes who prolonged their careers by dropping a bunch of pounds.
+Over the next few slides we’ll look at young stars who dropped the baby fat, retired players who lost triple-digit pounds, and stars who slimmed down when they reached their primes.

 Business Insider Emails & Alerts